Richard Roberts - Obituary

 Per Dick's wishes, there will be no visitation.
 A memorial service will be announced at a later date.

-The family appreciates the loving care that Grane Hospice provided to Dick.
+The family would like to give special thanks to Grane Hospice for all of the loving care they provided to Dick.

-Arrangements were entrusted to Gabauer-Lutton Funeral Home, 117 Blackhawk Road Chippewa Township www.gabauerfamilyfuneralhomes.com.
+Arrangements were entrusted to GABAUER-LUTTON FUNERAL HOME & CREMATION SERVICES, INC., 117 Blackhawk Road, Chippewa Twp., www.gabauerfamilyfuneralhomes.com